Lissy93/dashy/docs/authentication.md

 - The `proxyWhitelist` checks `req.socket.remoteAddress`, which is the direct connection source.
 If your proxy connects through Docker networking, use the container's internal IP (e.g. `172.18.0.2`), not the external IP
 - Logout clears Dashy's session cookie, but the user remains authenticated at the proxy level.
 Revisiting the page will re-authenticate automatically
 - When header auth is enabled, server-side API endpoints are also protected by the proxy whitelist.
 Requests not from a whitelisted IP will be rejected.
-Admin enforcement applies - only users with `type: admin` can access write endpoints (config save, rebuild)
+Admin enforcement applies - only users with `type: admin` can access write endpoints (config save)

 ---